josepcastellanos/the-one-frontend/README.md

 14/04/2022 -> It is possible to select the report and config file of each simulation to download.

+16/04/2022 -> Formulary distribution changed, now the interfacie is more firendly.

 ## Done Checklist

 - [x]  Capture reports, for one simulation (at first)(Listen changes in one/reports/) -> DONE using watchfile (fs library) and the node-module log-timestamps